 The Hinchinbrook Shire Council and the Bureau of Meteorology maintain a comprehensive network of rainfall and river height stations throughout the catchment of the Herbert River.

 A number of manual and semi-automatic stations enhance transmission of this information.
 Flood predictions and warnings are made in both general and specific terms.
 The automatic sites transmit data by radio to a Council computer in Ingham on a regular basis.
 Manual readers at a number of key locations also provide visual river height readings for confirmation of the electronic data.
 All river heights are measured from riverbed level.

-The Bureau categorises flooding as minor, moderate and major, and together with the Council, predicts specific heights and times of the flood at Gairloch Bridge.
+The Bureau of Meteorology categorises flooding as minor, moderate and major and together with the Council, predicts specific heights and times of the flood at Gairloch Bridge.
 Knowledge of the flood height at Gairloch allows an assessment to be made of the impact of flooding in the Ingham, Halifax and Lower Herbert areas.

 Abergowrie flood heights are taken at Abergowrie Bridge, the deck of which is 10m above bed level.
 All Ingham and Lower Herbert flood heights are related to Gairloch Bridge which is 4.1m above bed level.
 Residents should be aware that floodwaters can continue to rise downstream of Ingham and surrounds for some hours after Gairloch has peaked.

-Maps indicating major flooding depths on properties in Ingham are available from the Council office and Ingham and Halifax Libraries.
-You may also obtain a copy of the 10 Year Design Herbert River Flood Inundation Map which shows the expected inundation levels for a 10 year design flood for the Herbert and corresponds to a gauge reading of 12.3m at Gairloch bellow.
+Maps indicating major flooding depths on properties in Ingham are available from the Council office and Hinchinbrook Shire Library and Halifax Sub-Branch Library.
+You may also obtain a copy of the 10 Year Design Herbert River Flood Inundation Map below, this map shows the expected inundation levels for a 10-year design flood for the Herbert and corresponds to a gauge reading of 12.3m at the Gairloch Bridge.